Table of Contents

 Tip: check out the Allianz Care Happiness Hub and take our quiz for tips to feel happy as an expat on assignment.

 A good night’s sleep is crucial for our health.
 Prioritise your sleep routine from the beginning of your assignment to ensure that you are well rested and ready for the day ahead.
-Aim to get 7 - 8 hours’ sleep a night and try to avoid caffeine, screens and eating late in the evening to help you slip into sleep a little easier.
+The American Academy of Sleep Medicine (AASM) recommend that all adults should aim to get between 7 - 8 hours of sleep a night.
+Regularly sleeping less than 7 hours per night can have negative effects on your health.
+Increasing your risk of weight gain, diabetes, heart disease and depression.
+If getting to sleep earlier is a challenge try to avoid caffeine, screens and eating late in the evening to help you slip into sleep a little easier.

 An absolute essential for anyone living and working abroad.
 International Health Insurance differs from travel insurance.
 It is specifically designed for those living or working overseas for a prolonged period.